 - 3. Insert the table and graph into the document. - 4.
 Create a table caption ABOVE the table. - 5.
 Create a figure caption BELOW the figure. - 6.
-Type the answers to the following questions into the document:

-H. Describe the patterns shown by your graphs and
+Type the answers to the following questions into the document: - H. Describe the patterns shown by your graphs and discuss what the patterns are indicating. - I. Do yeast equally utilize all sugars for fermentation?

 Important: Start the incubation for the second tube AFTER the first eight (8) minutes of the first tube's pre-incubation.
-See Figure UII-5.
+See Figure UII-4.